puru02/django-anymail/docs/esps/sparkpost.rst

   .. versionadded:: 8.0

+**Extra header limitations**
+  SparkPost's API silently ignores certain email headers (specified via Django's :ref:`headers or extra_headers <message-headers>` or Anymail's :attr:`~anymail.message.AnymailMessage.merge_headers`).
+In particular, attempts to provide a custom :mailheader:`List-Unsubscribe` header will not work; the message will be sent with SparkPost's own subscription management headers.
+(The list of allowed custom headers does not seem to be documented.)

 **Envelope sender may use domain only**
   Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to populate SparkPost's `'return_path'` parameter.
 Anymail supplies the full